black77dragon/DragonShield/DragonShield/docs/UX_UI_concept/target_allocation_edit_panel.md

 - The remaining line turns red when non‑zero.
 - Auto‑balance fills the remainder proportionally across editable rows.
 - Save stays disabled until remaining equals zero.
-- A pencil button appears next to each Asset Class target column.
-Clicking it or double‑clicking the row opens the side‑panel editor.
+- A persistent pencil button sits inside the **Target** column of every Asset Class row.
+Clicking it, pressing **Enter** or **Space** while focused, or double‑clicking the row opens the side‑panel editor.
+When open, the row background turns `#F5F9FF` and the icon becomes filled.

 ## Validation Logic (pseudo)
 ```swift